 You can see that there are several days and times that I could book the flight with miles.
-You can see that it is a long flight so let’s check out those lay flat business class seats too.
+You can see that it is a long flight so let’s check out those lay-flat business-class seats too.
 These flights were harder to find.
-I had better availability just looking at one-way tickets.
-70K for business class on a points and miles trip to the Maldives makes that long flight doable!
+I had better availability just by looking at one-way tickets.
+70K for business class on a points-and-miles trip to the Maldives makes that long flight doable!

 So how do we get AA miles?
 There are several Citi cards that offer AA miles.
 The Citi AAdvantage Platinum Select World Elite MasterCard gives you 50,000 AA miles after a $2500 spend in three months.
 The annual fee of $99 is waived in the first year.

 Another option is the Citi Business AAdvantage Platinum Select MasterCard with its welcome offer of 65,000 AA miles after spending $4000 in 4 months.
 The annual fee is waived for the first year with this card also.